UtkarshPathrabe/Image-and-Video-Processing--From-Mars-to-Hollywood-with-a-stop-at-the-Hospital--Duke-University/Quiz02.md

 ### Answer
 The quantization.

+### Explanation
+While DCT might introduce minor rounding errors, the key source of errors in lossy compression is quantization.

 Question 6
 ----------
 In lossless image compression, prediction can be based on any pixel in the image.